dongyang/27smiles/source/_posts/2010-03-12-top-tips-to-buying-petrol.markdown

 There are a select few (quite a small minority have this level of idiocy) who, instead of waiting maybe a minute or two in a queue for the correct pump.
 Where the pump is positioned the same side as
 <img src="/images/posts/2010-03-12-top-tips-to-buying-petrol/busy_petrol_station.jpg" class="right pad" width="300" height="169">
 their fuel cap, they will of course, without a moments hesitation use the pump that is on the **wrong** side for their fuel cap.
-I meant christ, how stupid!
-Yes cleaver you!
+I mean christ, how stupid!
+Yes clever you!
 By pushing into another queue and using the pump the other side of the forecourt you have saved yourself minutes of waiting in a queue, genius.
 Except you're wrong!
-It's not genus at all it's in fact A grade weak-mindedness and very rude to boot.
+It's not genius at all it's in fact A grade weak-mindedness and very rude to boot.

 === read more ===